Average Expert Rating

 The accommodation is certainly sumptuous – a string of celebrity guests including Tiger Woods, Brad Pitt and John Travolta have all visited in recent years – and the family facilities are good.
 Overall, if you’ve already been to one of the larger, wilder parks and reserves and are looking for more of the same, you may feel let down by Shamwari, but if you’re new to safaris and appreciate comfortable surroundings you’re likely to love it.

-Shamwari: A wildlife haven in the Eastern Cape
+Shamwari: A Luxurious Wildlife Haven in the Eastern Cape

 A slick conservation triumph